jbinto/thirtyone-server/NOTES.md

 Some things came out of this:

 * It's actually impossible for the discard pile to get empty
-* Found & fixed bug: allowed user to discard a card they didn't have
+* Found & fixed bug: allowed user to discard a card they didn't have [snip]

 ## 2015-12-31 23:00